Will Arnett: 1996–2002: Rise to prominence

+2003–2013: Arrested Development and sitcom roles

 In 2003, Arnett found mainstream success in television when he played George Oscar "Gob" Bluth II in the Fox comedy series Arrested Development and in 2006 he was nominated for his first Emmy.
 The show was cancelled after three seasons due to low ratings, despite its critical acclaim and cult following.
-He played Max the Magician in Sesame Street, in a nod to Gob Bluth's penchant for using Europe's "The Final Countdown" during his magic shows.
+(He played Max the Magician in Sesame Street, in a nod to Gob Bluth's penchant for using Europe's "The Final Countdown" during his magic shows.)
 According to a 2006 interview with the Los Angeles Times, Arnett's two favourite episodes of the show were "Pier Pressure" and "Afternoon Delight".
 His exposure on Arrested Development led to a number of larger roles in feature films.
 Though having worked in drama, his role for Arrested Development is still comedy, and he often portrays smug antagonists.
 He "never considered himself a comic" and considers himself an "actor first".

-In 2002, prior to Arrested Development, Arnett guest-starred in The Sopranos and Law & Order: Special Victims Unit.
 In 2006, Arnett starred in his first leading role in Let's Go to Prison, directed by Bob Odenkirk.
 It earned more than US$4 million at the box office and more than US$13 million in rentals.
 In Blades of Glory, Arnett and his then-wife Amy Poehler played brother/sister ice-skating pair with an incestuous relationship.
 The film was No. 1 at the U.S. box office during its first two weeks, and grossed approximately US$118 million domestically during its theatrical run. and US$36 million on home video.
-He guest-starred in King of the Hill and 30 Rock, in which he was nominated for four Emmy Awards for Outstanding Guest Actor in a Comedy Series.
+He guest-starred in King of the Hill and 30 Rock; in the latter, he played the recurring role of Devon Banks, Jack Donaghy's archnemesis, for which he was nominated for four Emmy Awards for Outstanding Guest Actor in a Comedy Series.